reima-ecom/reima-theme/content/status.md

 ### Product page feature tags now editable

 Now you can edit the tags that should show as "features" on the product page.
 You can specify the heading, icons and description as needed.
+Also, the titles of the accordion (e.g. "Features" / "Materials") are now editable.
 Configuration as per above.

 ### Turn off product page reviews if needed